ct-js/docs.ctjs.rocks/docs/tut-making-platformer.md

 So that's how we gather and count the crystals, but we also need to draw their count and do it with *style*. ✨

 Gladly, there is a tool for designing nifty text styles inside the ct.js.
-Open the "Styles" tab at the top of the screen and create a new style.
+Open the "UI" tab at the top of the screen and create a new style.
 Call it as a `CrystalCounter`.

 Then activate the "Font" section, set the font size to 24 and its weight to 600.
 Align it to the left.